 - 1.1 Annually the Schools' Funding Forum (SFF) agree the Local Authorities (LA) policy for funding pupil growth in schools (the term schools used throughout this document includes academies).
-All LA Growth Policies are scrutinised and agreed with the Education Skills and Funding Agency (ESFA) to ensure that they are reasonable and compliant with the nationally set Basic Need criteria. - 1.2 The scope of this funding is for revenue associated growth costs only and does not relate to capital items.
-There are three strands to Kent's Growth funding policy: - Annual Revenue Resources Cost - Contribution to Learning Space Set Up Costs - New School Start Up Funding

-In all instances schools can only access Growth funding where the expansion is for Basic Need.
+All LA Growth Policies are scrutinised and agreed with the Education Skills and Funding Agency (ESFA) to ensure that they are reasonable and compliant with the nationally set Basic Need criteria.
+The SFF should be consulted with and agree the total size of the growth fund, as well as consulted with before any expenditure incurred. - 1.2 The scope of this funding is for revenue associated growth costs only and does not relate to capital items.
+There are three established strands to Kent's Growth funding policy: - Strand 1 Annual Revenue Resources Cost - Strand 2 Contribution to Learning Space Set Up Costs - Strand 3 New School Start Up Funding - 1.3 In all instances schools can only access Growth funding where the expansion is for Basic Need.
 The DfE define Basic Need as new pupil places which are requested by the LA because there are insufficient places available for pupils in the area.
-Area Education Officers (AEOs) determine if schools meet eligibility for the DfE Basic Need criteria.
-For the avoidance of any doubt growth in pupil numbers will not be funded where the increase in pupil numbers is within an existing Planned Admission Number (PAN).
+Assistant Directors (Education) determine if schools meet eligibility for the DfE Basic Need criteria.
+For the avoidance of any doubt growth in pupil numbers will not be funded where the increase in pupil numbers is within an existing Planned Admission Number (PAN). - 1.4 The DfE will provide growth allocation for each local authority is £1,550 per new primary pupil and £2,320 per new secondary pupil, plus lump sum of £76,195 for each brand new school.
+This is subject to Area Cost Adjustment.
+The guidance states that the Growth Fund can only be used to: - Support growth in pre-16 pupil numbers to meet basic need - Support additional classes needed to meet the infant class size regulation - Meet the revenue cost of new schools - Meet revenue costs, for schools, of removing or repurposing surplus places (there is no further detail on this criteria and this policy does not include a criteria to access funding on this basis).

-2. Annual Revenue Resources Cost
+2. Strand 1 - Annual Revenue Resources Cost

-2.1 A LAs financial year runs from April to March and an Academies financial year runs from September to August.
-In both instances funding is predicated on the previous October pupil census count, this funding system is known as lagged pupil funding.
+2.1 An LA's financial year runs from April to March and an Academy's financial year runs from September to August.
+In both instances funding is predicated on the previous October pupil census count; this funding system is known as lagged pupil funding.
 A consequence of this system is that an increase in pupils, for example from September would not be funded for a LA school for the period September to March (7 months) and for an Academy for the period September to August (12 months).
 This element of Growth funding recognises that there is an unfunded resource needed to support these pupils.
 Annual Revenue Resource Costs are funded in one of two ways, either under the heading Reorganisation funding or Rising Roll funding.

-Reorganisation Funding - Protected Pupil funding
+Reorganisation Funding - Protected Pupil funding includes: